General Charles Lallemand: Invader of Texas

 Final months with Napoleon

-When Napoleon abdicated in April 1814, Charles Lallemand remained with the French army, entering the service of Louis XVIII.
+When Napoleon abdicated in April 1814, Charles Lallemand remained with the French army and entered the service of Louis XVIII.
 He was stationed in the Aisne.
-In March 1815, on hearing that Napoleon had landed in the south of France, Lallemand and his younger brother Henri joined Charles Lefebvre-Desnouettes (who had served with the Lallemands in Spain) in gathering former units of the Imperial Guard to march on Paris.
+In March 1815, on hearing that Napoleon had escaped from Elba and landed in the south of France, Lallemand and his younger brother Henri joined Charles Lefebvre-Desnouettes (who had served with the Lallemands in Spain) in gathering former units of the Imperial Guard to march on Paris.
 Their aim was to capture the arsenal of La Fère.
 The plot was discovered.
 On March 12 they were arrested on charges of conspiracy and treason.
 When Napoleon reached Paris he freed the conspirators and rewarded Charles Lallemand with command of the chasseurs à cheval of the Imperial Guard, one of the most prestigious commands in the Grande Armée.
 He also promoted Lallemand to lieutenant general and made him a baron of the Empire.